atomictangerine/github-topic-explorer/README.md

 Feel free to elaborate on how you would improve any of the following topics

 * Code Structuring:
+- Depending on how big the app gets, this could change.
+Add a mini design system?
+Queries become more extensive?
+Get lots of assets (visual, docs, etc)?

 * Refactoring:
 - I tried to be as strict with my types as I could, but I think there's a little room to tighten that up.
 Especially in the tests.